Printer Friendly

 Etymology: Gk, anisos + kytos, cell

-an abnormal condition of the blood characterized by excessive erythrocytes of variable and abnormal size.
+an abnormal condition of the erythrocytes characterized by variable diameter on a blood film and associated with increased red cell distribution width (RDW).
 Compare poikilocytosis.
 See also macrocytosis, microcytosis.

 anisocytosis (anī´sōsītō´sis),